 The goal of this contribution is to determine which factors explain gender differences observed in WPQs related policy domains, if any.
-For that purpose, we have developed a two-steps procedure.
-First, we have associated each of the 163.709 WPQs to unique EU policy domains, using Winzen et al. (2022)'s analytical framework which covers 22 policy domains (see table 1 and figure 1).
-Second, we have labelled each of these 22 policy domains to "hard", "soft" and "neutral" policy areas (see table 2 and figure 2).
+For that purpose, we have developed a two-steps procedure to classify WPQs with a soft or hard policy focus.
+First, we have associated each of the 163.709 WPQs to a unique EU policy domain, using Winzen et al. (2022)'s analytical framework which covers 22 policy domains (see table 1 and figure 1).
+Second, we have labelled each of these 22 policy domains as "hard", "soft" and "neutral" policy areas (see table 2 and figure 2).
 Winzen et al.'s classification is highly congruent with typologies of policy domains used in other comparative projects (e.g., the Comparative Agenda Project).
 The main advantage is, however, that Winzen et al.'s classification has been specifically developed to cover European policy-making domains.
-At this stage of the project, the coding of the 22 policy domains is conducted via an automated imputation using an original dictionary identifying EU's policy areas in each WPQ.
+At this stage of the project, the coding of the 22 policy domains is conducted via an automated imputation using an dictionary identifying EU's policy areas in each WPQ.
 This automated imputation entails that most policy words associated with a given policy domain define the policy domain of the WPQ.
-This dictionary covers in total 9.117 words based on EuroVoc thesaurus (www.eurovoc.eu) and completed with existing policy dictionary (i.e.,
+Our original policy dictionary covers in total 9.117 words based on EuroVoc thesaurus (www.eurovoc.eu) and completed with existing policy dictionary (i.e., mostly from the Comparative Agenda Project, but also from Garry & Laver 2009)2.
+This approach has allowed us to identify at least one policy domain for